basilm4r0/commuter-assigner/README.md

-# Data Structures and Algorithms (COMP2421) course projects
+# Linked list commuter assigner

-This repository contains my projects for the Data Structures and Algorithms.
+This project reads commuter and bus information from text files and assigns commuters to buses through a terminal interface.
+This is a project for the Data Structures and Algorithms course.